Couldn't Unmount Disk 69888 on Mac | Definition and Solution

 Fix 5.
 Delete the Internal Volume in Safe Mode

-You must be capable of erasing or removing additional internal files in a standard boot, except for the internal disk and the Macintosh HD - Data volume categories.
-You may reboot in Mac Safe Mode and shut down again if Disk Utility exhibits the "Couldn't unmount disk" warning before trying again.
+To erase or remove additional internal files in a standard boot, you must be able to delete them, except for the internal disk and the Macintosh HD - Data volume categories.
+If Disk Utility shows the "Couldn't unmount disk" warning, reboot in Mac Safe Mode, shut down again, and try again.

 select a location and scan for lost Mac data

 Step 2.
-Deep Data Recovery for Mac will immediately scan your selected disk volume and display the scanning results on the left pane.
-You can sort the results to find the wanted files if you want certain files.
+Deep Data Recovery for Mac scans the selected disk volume and displays the scanning results, allowing users to sort and find specific files.

 Select your lost data/files

 Step 3.
-Once you have found the desired files, preview the files and then click "Recover" to begin the recovery of your deleted/lost Mac files.
+After locating the desired files, preview them to ensure they are the correct ones, and then click "Recover" to initiate the process of retrieving your deleted or lost Mac files.

 Fix 6.
 Unmount Each Volume to Unmount the Disk